libopencm3/libopencm3-examples/README.md

     load
     run

+### Objcopy (arm-none-eabi-objcopy) + JLink

+Create .bin file using:
+    cd examples/stm32/f1/stm32vl-discovery/miniblink
+    make
+    arm-none-eabi-objcopy -O binary miniblink.elf miniblink.bin

+This will give you a binary that can be flashed through any means, such as J-Link:
+    loadfile miniblink.bin

 ## Reuse

 If you want to use libopencm3 in your own project, the _easiest_ way is to use the template repository we created for this purpose.

 See https://github.com/libopencm3/libopencm3-template